 Delhi school students take oath to not violate women's dignity: Kejriwal

-Over 22 lakh students in Delhi's private and government schools were administered oath that they will respect women and not violate their dignity.
+Over 22 lakh students in Delhi's private and government schools were administered oath that they will respect women and not violate their dignity, Chief Minister Arvind Kejriwal on Monday said.
+Kejriwal requested the girls to talk to their brothers at home and take the same oath, and to warn them of the repercussions of such acts.

-"Today a campaign for women security was started along with 22 lakh students.
-CCTV cameras and street lights are also being installed.
-But the ideology of the society needs to be changed.
-We have to make Delhi a place where women are not scared of stepping out at night," Delhi Chief Minister Arvind Kejriwal tweeted.
+He also requested the teachers to conduct a one-hour classroom discussion on the experiences of students and the reactions of their family members on the oath.
+"We launched the women's safety campaign today along with 22 lakh children from all schools in Delhi.

-"Boys took oath that they will respect women and will not misbehave with them.
-Girls will administer the same oath to their brothers at home and warn them of breaking ties if they will not treat women well," he added.
+"The police and the law and order have to be corrected.
+CCTV cameras and street lights are also being introduced.
+But the mindset of the society has to be changed.
+We have to create a Delhi where women can get out of the house without fear even at night," he said in a tweet after the programme.
+The chief minister said that the issue about women's safety is not even discussed at home which has led to the issue taking a worse form.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)